DinosaurTheory Introduction and Evidence Summary

 The Puzzle

-What follows is a list of major scientific paradoxes of the Mesozoic era.
+In addition to explaining a few key scientific concepts, what follows is a list of major scientific paradoxes of the Mesozoic era.
 Think of them as clues.
 Read them carefully.
-With confidence that reality is rational, enjoy applying logic to solve one of the greatest puzzles of our time.
+With confidence that reality is rational, enjoy applying logic to help solve one of the greatest puzzles of our time.
+At the end of the list, a link will take you to the proposed solution.

-Can you solve the puzzle of the gigantic animals of the Mesozoic era?
+Can you solve the puzzle of the gigantic terrestrial animals of the Mesozoic era?

 Scientific Paradoxes and Questions